blessedwithacurse/music-search-spotify-api/README.md

-# React + TypeScript + Vite music-search-spotify-api
+# React + TypeScript + Vite

-# Project Title
+# Simple Search App

-A brief description of what the project does.
+This application allows you to find music and images based on the user search query using Spotify Web API and Unsplash API

 ## Installation